Curriculum Learning: A Survey: Applications of Curriculum Learning

-Eppe et al.~\cite{eppe2019curriculum} introduce a curriculum strategy for RL that uses goal masking as a method to estimate a goal's difficulty level.
-They create goals of appropriate difficulty by masking combinations of sub-goals and by associating a difficulty level to each mask.
-A training rollout is considered successful if the non-masked sub-goals are achieved.
-This mechanism allows to estimate the difficulty of a previously unseen masked goal, taking into consideration the past success rate of the learner for goals to which the same mask has been applied.
-Their results suggest that focusing on goals with a medium difficulty level is appropriate for deep deterministic policy gradient methods, while a strategy where difficult goals are sampled more often produces the best results when hindsight experience replay is employed.

-He et al.~\cite{he2020automatic} introduce a two-level automatic curriculum learning framework for reinforcement learning, composed of a high-level policy, the curriculum generator, and a low-level policy, the action policy.
-The two policies are trained simultaneously and independently, with the curriculum generator proposing a moderately difficult curriculum for the action policy to learn.
-By solving the intermediate goals proposed by the high-level policy, the action policy will successfully work on all tasks by the end of the training, without any supervision from the curriculum generator.

-{\bf Games.} Narvekar et al.~\cite{narvekar2016source} introduce curriculum learning in a reinforcement learning (RL) setup.
+{\bf Games.} Narvekar et al.~\citeyearpar{narvekar2016source} introduce curriculum learning in a reinforcement learning (RL) setup.
 They claim that one task can be solved more efficiently by first training the model in a curriculum fashion on a series of optimally chosen sub-tasks.
 In their setting, the agent has to learn an optimal policy that maximizes the long-term expected sum of discounted rewards for the target task.
-To quantify the benefit of the transfer, the authors consider asymptotic performance, comparing the final performance of learners in the target task when using transfer versus no transfer.
-The authors also consider a jump-start metric, measuring the initial performance increase on a target task as a result of transfer.
+To quantify the benefit of the transfer, the authors consider asymptotic performance, comparing the final performance of learners in the target task when using transfer with a no transfer approach.
+The authors also consider a jump-start metric, measuring the initial performance improvement on the target task after the transfer.

-Ren et al.~\cite{ren2018self} propose a self-paced methodology for reinforcement learning.
+Ren et al.~\citeyearpar{ren2018self} propose a self-paced methodology for reinforcement learning.
 Their approach selects the transitions in a standard curriculum fashion, from easy to hard.
 They design two criteria for developing the right policy, namely a self-paced prioritized criterion and a coverage penalty criterion.
 In this way, the framework guarantees both sample efficiency and diversity.
-The SPL criterion is computed taking into consideration the relationship between the temporal-difference error and the curriculum factor, while the coverage penalty criterion reduces the sample frequency of transitions that have already been selected too many times.
+The SPL criterion is computed with respect to the relationship between the temporal-difference error and the curriculum factor, while the coverage penalty criterion reduces the sampling frequency of transitions that have already been selected too many times.
 To prove the efficiency of their method, the authors test the approach on Atari 2600 games.